Final Topology for Preference Spaces: Results

-Once we exclude total indifference from the set of preferences, Theorem \ref{th:theorem2} characterizes a basis for $\mathcal{T}_{P^*}$.
-Indeed, each set $B(\succ,\:A)$ is a basis element; thus, spanning all combinations $(\succ,\:A)$ generates a basis for $\mathcal{T}_{P^*}$.
-However, this topology is not Hausdorff.
-Furthermore, Proposition \ref{prop:proposition1} shows that unless we consider only strict preferences, that is, preferences where no two alternatives are indifferent, $\mathcal{T}_{P^*}$ can never be Hausdorff.

-Lemma \ref{lemma:Fopen} in the Appendix proves that $F$ is an open map independently of the topology imposed on $\mathcal{U}$.
-As such, we may characterize the basis elements of $\mathcal{P}^*$ by pushing forward the basis elements of $\mathcal{U}^*$ via $F$.
-Thus, we obtain a clear characterization for $\mathcal{P}^*$, recorded below in Theorem \ref{th:theorem2}.
+The intuition behind Theorem \ref{th:theorem2} is simple.
+Lemma \ref{lemma:Fopen} in the Appendix shows $F$ is an open map.
+As such, we may characterize the basis elements of $\mathcal{T}_P$ by pushing forward the basis elements of $\mathcal{T}_U$ via $F$.
+Moreover, Example \ref{example:mathcalA} in the appendix shows why the sets $B(\succ,\:A)$ generate the basis of $\mathcal{T}_P$ although they do not form a basis for $\mathcal{T}_P$.